MathAI-ICLR/MathAI-ICLR.github.io/cfp.md

 # Call for Papers
 The Math-AI workshop is intended to provide a forum for discussing missing elements and major bottlenecks towards demonstrating mathematical reasoning ability in AI systems.
 We hope that the outcome of the workshop will lead us in meaningful directions towards a generic approach to mathematical reasoning, and shed light on general reasoning mechanisms for artificial intelligence.

-In particular, we are interested two broad areas of questions:
+In particular, we are but not limited to the following areas of questions:

 Mathematical reasoning vs. general intelligence?